oveleon/contao-cookiebar/README.md

 ---

+## Contao 4.13 / Version 1.x

+> [!IMPORTANT]
+> Version 1.x of contao-cookiebar is no longer actively maintained and will only receive critical security fixes if
+> required.
+Bug reports for 1.x will no longer be addressed and worked on.

+---

 ## Support

 If you like the Contao cookie bar, we'd love your support in keeping the open-source spirit alive.